 4. Widow’s peak

 A V-shaped frontal hairline, often called a widow’s peak, is a morphogenetic trait inherited by people from their parents.
-It has also been associated with a number of inherited genetic conditions.
+It has also been associated with a number of inherited genetic conditions, such as Aarskog-Scott Syndrome and Opitz Syndrome.

-Studies also exist of a link between a widow’s peak and craniofacial clefts, or malformations of part of the face.
+Certain studies also show that there’s a link between a widow’s peak and craniofacial clefts, or malformations of part of the face.
 However, the association between a widow’s peak and the severity of these conditions has not yet been defined.

 5. Caffeine response